|Relationship Between Demographic Factors and Religious Orientation and the Reproductive Behavior of Employed Women in Tehran|

-2Department of Reproductive and Midwifery, Shahid Beheshti Medical university, Tehran, Iran
+2Center for the Study of Religion and Health, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-3Department of Statistic, Shahid Beheshti Medical University, Tehran, Iran
+3Department of Midwifery & Reproductive Health, School of Nursing & Midwifery Shahid Beheshti University of Medical Sciences, Tehran, Iran

-Objectives: Changes in the fertility rate over the past three decades in Iran, warn us of the reduced rate of the fertility and negative population growth and fear of population aging in coming years.
-Given the nationwide importance of the fertility behavior in the country’s economic and social growth, this study aimed to determine the relationship of the demographic factors and the religious orientation with the reproductive behavior of women working in the Tehran City, Iran.
+Objectives: Changes in the fertility rate over the past 3 decades in Iran warn us of the reduced rate of the fertility and negative population growth and fear of population aging in coming years.
+Given the nationwide important role of the fertility behavior in the country’s economic and social growth, this study aimed to determine the relationship between the demographic factors and the religious orientation and the reproductive behavior of women working in Tehran city, Iran.

-Materials and Methods: In this cross-sectional study, a total of 200 women working in the health care centers affiliated with the Shahid Beheshti University of Medical Sciences and the selected education centers of Tehran and who met the inclusion criteria, were selected using convenience sampling method.
-Moreover, the data were collected using reproductive behavior and Religious Attitude Questionnaires developed by Golriz and Baraheni and the Demographic Questionnaire.
+Materials and Methods: In this cross-sectional study, a total of 200 women working in the healthcare centers affiliated to Shahid Beheshti University of Medical Sciences and the selected education centers of Tehran and those who met the inclusion criteria, were selected using convenient sampling method.
+Moreover, the data were collected using reproductive behavior and religious attitude questionnaires developed by Golriz and Baraheni and the demographic questionnaire.

-Conclusion: The results of the present study indicate that the religious orientation affects the working women’s reproductive behavior.
-Thus, providing the perfect ground to promote religious beliefs can play a prominent role in balancing individuals’ reproductive behavior.
+Conclusion: The results of the present study indicated that the religious orientation affects the working women’s reproductive behavior.
+Thus, providing the perfect conditions to promote religious beliefs can play a prominent role in balancing individuals’ reproductive behavior.